This blog may contain affiliate links. Read our disclosure policy for more info.

 While it used to be free, Parks Canada has recently introduced parking fees for this specific parking lot during the busier months.
 So, if you’ve visited Lake Louise and parked here in the past, a few things have changed!

-From June until mid-October, you’ll be required to pay $12.25 per vehicle per day to park here (2022 updated pricing.)
-The paid parking is in effect from 7 am until 7 pm daily.
+From May until mid-October, you’ll be required to pay $36.75 CAD (new price as of 2024) per vehicle per day to park here.
+The paid parking is in effect from 3 am until 7 pm daily, and they only offer flat daily rates (you cannot pay by the hour).

 So, how do you pay for parking in Lake Louise?
 Well, once you’ve secured one of the highly coveted spots, head to one of the parking kiosk machines next to the path leading to the lake.